affectioned/username_utilities/README.md

 A Python script to generate variations of a word by replacing characters with visually similar Unicode characters (e.g., Cyrillic, Greek).

-### Features

-- Creates variations of a word using visually similar Unicode characters.

-- Generates variations in stages, with each stage having a different number of character replacements.

-- Useful for testing Unicode normalization or identifying lookalike text.

 ### Usage